 b.
 Ensure personnel tracking in support of total force accountability.

 c.
 Provide guidance for and maintain visibility of Army personnel distribution and redistribution in accordance with priorities established by the Deputy Chief of Staff, G-3/5/7 ( DCS, G-3/5/7 ).

 (1) Support AIT requirements, initiatives, and efforts to enable responsive and agile ITV processes.

 (2) Ensure all Army-level deployment/redeployment guidance requires unit deployment data for cargo as specified in DTR 4500.9-R , part II.

 (4) Use ITV information to facilitate reset in the Army Force Generation process.

-(1) Provide support, analysis, and discipline for ITV related (personnel, materiel, resource and force managers) plans and decisions.
+(1) Provide support, analysis, and discipline for ITV related plans and decisions (personnel, materiel, resource, and force managers).